 If you enjoy making things, you may already be familiar with the thousands of uses for beeswax.
 A favorite of crafters it is easy to melt and blend with other ingredients.
 Now, lets make something awesome.

-DIY Beeswax Fire Starters
+DIY Homemade Fire Starters

 If you do not have natural cones in your region, or wet weather makes gathering them impossible, you can buy pine cones ready to use.

 Homemade beeswax fire starters are super easy to make and eco-friendly too.
 Of course you do not have to use beeswax.

 Paraffin wax is another popular ingredient in products of this type.
 However, paraffin is a by-product of the petroleum industry and not as clean burning.

 Does this matter?
 Maybe not, but you will likely be hovering over the fire as it is getting started and I would rather the cleanest burning wax possible- one of the benefits of beeswax candles.

 Regular cotton wicking used for making beeswax candles work well for homemade fire starters.
 It will burn well enough to allow the wax in the starter to light.